1Q Market Review: Great returns, but with a twist at the end

 During the fourth-quarter swoon the S&P 500 fell as much as 19.8 percent from its all-time high set Sept.
 20. The Fed's pledge for patience helped the index rally back to within 2.6 percent of the peak this quarter.

 Technology stocks again did much of the work, but the gains were widespread.
 Funds specializing in small stocks or large, energy companies or real estate, all logged gains.
-The largest mutual fund by assets, Vanguard's Total Stock Market Index fund returned 12.8 percent for the quarter through Wednesday, on pace for its best performance since a 12.9 percent return at the start of 2012.

-Stock funds that focus on high-growth companies, such as tech, again easily bested their counterparts that look for low-priced stocks, called value funds.
-The average mid-cap growth stock fund returned 16.3 percent, for example, versus 12 percent for mid-cap value funds.
+The SPDR S&P 500 ETF retuned 13.6 percent for the quarter, including dividends, for its best return since the third quarter of 2009, when the economy was first crawling out of the Great Recession.

 — BOND FUNDS CLIMBED AS YIELDS FELL